 The company’s legacy charity, Created Women, is an organization dedicated to saving women who have become victims of the sex trade.
 Florida is ranked third in the nation for sex trafficking.
 Many people choose to turn a blind eye to the human trafficking that occurs minutes from where they live.
 Organizations like Created Women fight to save those who fall victim to society’s predators.
 By getting vulnerable people off the streets, Created Women, along with LI, is improving Tampa in preparation for the economic boom that’s on its way.
 The city of Tampa, along with investors like Jeffrey Vinik and Bill Gates, is laying the groundwork for major municipal improvements.
 Corporate philanthropy can make Tampa a more compassionate city–a better place to live and work.

 About Lung Institute

-The Lung Institute gives those with lung disease the chance for a better quality of life using minimally invasive stem cell therapy.
+The Lung Institute gives those with lung disease the chance for a better quality of life using minimally invasive cellular therapy.
 They are committed to providing patients with the best and most effective treatment options to bring their lives back within reach.
 For more information, visit www.LungInstitute.com, like their Facebook page, follow them on Twitter, or call them at (800) 729-3065.